evkx/evkx.github.io/content/models/porsche/macan/Macan_4/_index.md

 ## Performance

-The Porsche Macan 4 delivers a solid performance with a maximum power of 285 kW (388 hp / 382 bhp) and a total torque of 650 Nm (480 ft-lb).
-It can accelerate from 0 to 100 km/h (0 to 62 mph) in 5.2 seconds and reaches a top speed of 220 km/h (137 mph), making it competitive within its class.
+With overboost, the Porsche Macan 4 reaches a maximum power of 300 kW (408 hp / 402 bhp).
+Without overboost, it delivers 285 kW (388 hp / 382 bhp).
+The maximum torque is 650 Nm (480 ft-lb).
+It can accelerate from 0 to 100 km/h (0 to 62 mph) in 5.2 seconds and reaches a top speed of 220 km/h (137 mph), demonstrating its solid performance.

 ## Battery, range, and charging